cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 open, read, write, llseek, release
 ```
 which we will discuss in more detail momentarily.
-Immediately, we observe that a character buffer is needed to store the data for this device.
+You will need a character buffer is needed to store the data for this device.
 It will exist as long as the module is installed.
 Once it is uninstalled, all data will be lost.
-In your previous courses, you have more than likely encountered many sophisticated implementations of buffers.
-For this assignment we will not be concerned about such implementations.
-The buffer should be an array of `1024` characters.
+The buffer must be an array of 1024 characters.
 In the next section, we discuss how we <i>register</i> our device driver.

 ## Registering/Unregistering the Device Driver
 Recall that each device's virtual file is created with a major number associated with it, which allows the kernel to find the code that has been assigned to the major number when an applications tries to perform file operations upon it.